-Join us for a lively discussion on the article, Supporting Self-Management in Children and Adolescents with Complex Chronic Conditions.
-The lead author and experts in the field will share frameworks for pediatric self-management and how health systems could better support self-management by pediatric patients and their families.
-We suggest attendees read the article prior to the event.
-Audience Q&A is highly encouraged.
-Attendees can listen via web or phone.
+Discussing the article, Supporting Self-Management in Children and Adolescents with Complex Chronic Conditions, the lead author and experts in the field reviewed the article’s key content and discussed how health systems could better support self-management by pediatric patients and their families.

 Amy Houtrow, MD, PhD, MPH

 Dr. Amy Houtrow is Associate Professor and Vice Chair in the Department of Physical Medicine and Rehabilitation for Pediatric Rehabilitation Medicine at the University of Pittsburgh School of Medicine.
 She is also the Vice Chair for Quality and Outcomes.
 She directs the ACGME accredited Pediatric Rehabilitation Medicine Fellowship and is the Chief of Pediatric Rehabilitation Medicine Services at Children’s Hospital of Pittsburgh and the Medical Director of the Rehabilitation Institute.

 Melissa Novotny, DNP